telent/liminix/doc/configuration.rst

   it allows you to specify a list of services and runs each of them in turn until it exits, then runs the next.

+* the "health-check" service wraps another service, and runs a "health check" command at regular intervals.
+When the health check fails, indicating that the wrapped service is not working, it is terminated and allowed to restart

 Writing services